Navier–Stokes equations: Flow velocity

 The solution of the equations is a flow velocity.
 It is a vector field—to every point in a fluid, at any moment in a time interval, it gives a vector whose direction and magnitude are those of the velocity of the fluid at that point in space and at that moment in time.
 It is studied in three spatial dimensions and one time dimension, and higher-dimensional analogues are studied in both pure and applied mathematics.
-Once the velocity field is calculated, other quantities of interest such as pressure or temperature may be found using dynamical equations and relations.
-This is different from what one normally sees in classical mechanics, where solutions are typically trajectories of position of a particle or deflection of a continuum.
-Studying velocity instead of position makes more sense for a fluid, although for visualization purposes one can compute various trajectories.
+Once the velocity field is calculated, other quantities of interest, such as pressure or temperature, may be found using dynamical equations and relations.
+This is different from what one normally sees in classical mechanics, where solutions are typically trajectories of the position of a particle or deflection of a continuum.
+Studying velocity instead of position makes more sense for a fluid, although for visualization purposes, one can compute various trajectories.
 In particular, the streamlines of a vector field, interpreted as flow velocity, are the paths along which a massless fluid particle would travel.
 These paths are the integral curves whose derivative at each point is equal to the vector field, and they can represent visually the behavior of the vector field at a point in time.